Reliance Power, Shell in talks to set up LNG terminal

 Reliance Power is in talks with Shell to form a joint venture in which the two companies will hold equal stake and Kakinada port in the southern Andhra Pradesh state will own a minority stake, the source with knowledge of the matter said.

-India's gas-based power plants are facing uncertainty over fuel supply as gas output from the D6 block operated by Reliance Industries (RELI.NS), off India's east coast, has declined, forcing power producers to look for other substitutes.
+India's gas-based power plants are facing uncertainty over fuel supply as gas output from the D6 block operated by Reliance Industries, off India's east coast, has declined, forcing power producers to look for other substitutes.